specialunderwear/django-easymode/docs/index.rst

   This is a direct result of the fact that :class:`~django.db.models.OneToOneField` are *not* supported by the serializer.
 - :attr:`django.contrib.admin.ModelAdmin.prepopulated_fields` is not supported.
+- You can not use fields marked for translation with :class:`~easymode.i18n.decorators.I18n` in the ``ordering`` attribute of a model's Meta options.
+- Unfortunately, the new template loaders are not supported with xslt templates.
+Please use the old, deprecated ones like

+  - :func:`django.template.loaders.app_directories.load_template_source`
+  - :func:`django.template.loaders.filesystem.load_template_source`

 Most these features are not supported because the ammount of work to have them was greater than the benefit of having them.
 However, it could also be that I just `didn't need it yet <http://c2.com/xp/YouArentGonnaNeedIt.html>`_.